Theresa Lace Scarf

 Row 4: Knit all.

-Repeat rows 3 and 4 until scarf reaches desired unblocked length ending with
+Repeat rows 3 and 4 until scarf reaches desired unblocked length ending with row 4.

 Final row: Knit all.